Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. note::

    This header is intended for advanced users to connect their own hardware.
-   There is no software support in the moment for any function of this GPIO connector.
+   Currently there is no software support for any of the functions of this GPIO connector.

 TODO Image Header